thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 > In the random case, the maximum number of patterns is 2N (Cover 1965, Venkatesh 1986a, b, Baldi and Venkatesh 1987) and we will show that this increases for **correlated patterns**.  [emphasis mine]

 For random patterns, the storage capacity is `2` bits, but when input patterns are correlated, the network is able to exploit the correlation to store more pattern -> output mappings.
-The correlation between inputs means that the storage of each individual pattern represents *less* information storage, but overall the storage capacity of the network is increased beyond `2` bits per parameter because of an relatively larger increase in the number of stored patterns.
+The correlation between inputs means that the storage of each individual pattern represents *less* information storage, but overall the storage capacity of the network is increased beyond `2` bits per parameter because of a relatively larger increase in the number of stored patterns.
 I don’t understand that physics paper very well at all, and it’s exploring neural networks in an unfamiliar context where apparently “magnetism -> *m*”  is a thing, but I think the high-level intuition can be gathered.

 ----